Henri Cleutin: Audiences with Mary I of England

 On 29 July 1553, the French ambassador in London, Antoine de Noailles, wrote of a rumour that 6,000 French troops would have aided Lady Jane Grey, "who didn't last ten days."
-Henri Cleutin attended the arrival of Queen Mary in London, they both kissed her hand at New Hall and had an audience on 3 August.
+Henri Cleutin attended the arrival of Queen Mary I in London, they both kissed her hand at New Hall and had an audience on 3 August.
 Already, Noailles noted, the ladies of the court had discarded the sombre garments worn at Edward's court and were dressed in gowns of rich cloth and colour in French fashions.
 Cleutin was involved in the supply of luxury fabrics to the household of Mary of Guise in Scotland.

-Cleutin reurned to the French court on 7 August 1553.
+Cleutin reurned to the French court at Offemont on 7 August 1553.
 He spoke with the Cardinal of Lorraine, who argued that Regent Arran should be deposed and the 11 year old Mary rule in scotland instead.
 When Cleutin returned to Scotland from France in December, he visited Mary I of England in London, with a letter from Mary, Queen of Scots offering friendship.